davipccunha/discordjs-helper/README.md

         await import(fileUrl);
     }
 };

-// This resets some constants such as error messages function setConstants() {
-    ErrorMessages.NoPermission = "You don't have permission to do that";
-};
 ```

 ### Together, the two code snippets above is all there is to get your first slash command working.